jdittrich/userNeedResearchBook/text/allURBook.md

 used, analysis made by different people will differ.
 This is because the result of the analysis depends on the reasonable but still individual and debatable interpretation of the data.
-You could say that »looking at last years design to reuse elements« belongs to a group concerned with »I want to save saving time« or to one related to the topic of »reviewing designs for inspiration« (given that it could serve both from the user's perspective).
+You could say that »looking at last years design to quickly reuse elements« belongs to a group concerned with »I want to save  time« or to one related to the topic of »reviewing designs for inspiration« (given that it could serve both from the user's perspective).